svpernova09/Vagrant-WindowsExample/README.md

 ```
 vagrant plugin install vagrant-windows
 ```
-Copy the box from Thor/_DEV_INFO/Vagrant and run:
+You will need to aquire and configure the box yourself
 ```
 vagrant box add vagrant box add IE11.Win8.1 IE11-Win8.1.box
 ```